blckbx/lnd-hybrid-mode/README.md

 [Application Options]
 externalhosts=ln.example.com:9999
 ````
-For usage in the wild, DDNS is not used officially.
+For usage in the wild, specified domain is not used officially.
 LN explorers like [1ml.com](https://1ml.com) and [amboss.space](https://www.amboss.space) only display IP addresses.
 The node itself makes use of the resolved IP address only, looking at URIs on `lncli getinfo`. `<pubkey>@ln.example.com:9735` can be given away for peering on chat groups or printed on business cards ... who knows what it might be good for in the future.

 ## **Special Case: VPN Setup** ##
 If anonymity is crucial, setting up clearnet behind VPN could be a solution in this special case.
 To achieve this, some preconditions must be checked and taken into account: